 It is common that more than one virus at the same time can infect soybeans.
 A synergistic reaction occurs when both BPMV and SMV infect the plant.
 Mixed infections of two or more viruses in a single plant result in more severe symptoms than single infections.
 Reduction in yield is much greater in mixed infections than either virus alone.

-Understanding the differences of both viruses and good data collection gives you the knowledge to start preventative measures against these viruses.
+Understanding the differences between both viruses and good data collection gives you the knowledge to start preventative measures against these viruses.